FiabioProjects/Ghost-item-Avalonia-Drag-and-Drop-service/README.md

   - Only **one** `DraggingServiceDragEvent` will be triggered for the entire group.
   - The `DraggingServiceDragEventsArgs` will contain **all** dragged controls in `DraggedControls`.
 - **Important**: the group will not be cleared after an operation (you can manually clear it in the drag callback)
+- All the controls in the group will be dragged, even if `IsDragEnableProperty` is set to false (the latter handles only the drag operation that starts everything)
 - If the user drags a control that has `IsSelectedForMultiDrag` set to `false`:
   - Only that control will be dragged, **even if** other controls are selected.
 - You can also register `DraggingServiceSelectionEvent` callbacks to respond to selection changes.